 Testing is over.
 Can I get an amen?!
 I am thrilled, but now I am stuck trying to engage and teach children who are DONE!
 We have 7 more weeks, but they are already on summer break!
 Please tell me that I am not alone!
 Here are ten tips and ideas for keeping students engaged at the end of the year.

 1. Keep the Routine

 Students will behave better if you keep the basic routine.
 For me, this means that we will always start our day with math and end with writing.
 We will continue to have small groups and centers.
 The kids have been trained on this routine and they are going to be more successful if I don’t go changing everything!

 2. Collaborative Projects

-Another fun collaborative project is using Legos to build famous United States' monuments.
+Another fun collaborative project is using Legos to build famous United States’ monuments.
 My students loved this one!
-They were reading informational text, learning about social studies, using creativity and working as a team.
+Keeping students engaged is easy when they are having fun.
+And they didn’t even realize how much they were learning as they were read informational text, learned about social studies, used creativity and worked as a team.
 You can read more about it HERE.

 3. Increase Movement

 Movement is great for keeping students engaged.
 The weather is warming up and students are getting antsy in their seats.
 You need to keep them moving!
 This is the perfect time to increase (or start using) Go Noodle.
 These are fantastic brain breaks that get the kids up and dancing.
 My students cheer when I turn on Go Noodle!